Thermatix/NCCConfidence_API/README.md

 puts result

 ```
-Please note you have to put both test_filter & data_filter into an array otherwise the client will only one of the filters instead of an array of two two filters.
+Please note you have to put both test_filter & data_filter into an array otherwise the client will only get one of the filters instead of an array of two two filters.

 Here's a list of possible test filters:
 + account_id